 Grab a treat from Annette’s Kitchen.
 Annette is something of a legend in the cake, biscuit, slice and cookie department.
 Her display is beautiful and there’s always something new to dig into on the choice list.

 Seed & Grain Porridge and Granolas – fantastico!

 If you’re a muesli buff, Monica’s Toasted Muesli is out of this world.
 Monica also does an authentic biscotti – well worth the crunch.

-You’ll never again eat store-bought eggs after cracking heads with David the Egg Man.
+You’ll never again eat store-bought eggs after cracking heads with David the Egg Man – and Surf Coast Mayor, to boot!
 These googies are jurassic-gigantic, googy-egg brown, spotted and feathered, and the colour of Surf Coast sun when cracked.
 Chooks are local rangers, too.

 I’m pretty certain all the veggies here are grown on Venus — loved up and funky fresh.
 Grab some purple carrots, parsnips and swede, toss in a generous sloshing of local olive oil — available at market — throw in some sage, rosemary and rock salt, bake to a crunch and top with — you guessed it —more goat cheese.
 Suggested viewing post-market, French Kiss.

 Over the French thing?
 Try the on-the-spot wok-fried Taste of Tibet Nepalese spring rolls — vegetarian, duck, pulled pork, chicken — stuffed with spiced-up vermicelli.
 Game up, and dive into the homemade chilli sauce here.

 You’ll encounter an abundance of raw sweet delicacies, honey, condiments, oils and kasundis.
 Buy your flowers from the veggie people — just beautiful.
 Take your best and biggest market basket.
 If you forget, there are bags for the taking on an honour basis.
 Return next visit; but no-one holds you to it if you forget.